Union County Court Records

 Searching Probate Records

 The Probate Division makes records available through its online records search.
-Users can look up estate filings, guardianship cases, and other probate matters.
-Physical records may be reviewed at the Probate Division office during business hours.
+You can look up estate filings, guardianship cases, and other probate matters from there.
+Physical records can be reviewed at the Probate Division office during business hours.

 Common Probate Filings

-Estate proceedings in Union County follow Ohio Revised Code Title 21 (Courts — Probate — Juvenile).
+Estate proceedings in Union County follow Ohio Revised Code Title 21 (Courts – Probate – Juvenile).
 Typical filings include applications to administer estates, inventories, accounts, certificates of transfer, and entries approving final accounts.
-The Probate Division’s local rules and forms page lists required documents and procedures.
+The Probate Division's local rules and forms page lists required documents and procedures for each type of matter.

 Wills and Safekeeping

-Original wills may be deposited with the Probate Division for safekeeping during a testator’s lifetime.
-After the testator’s death, a will is filed for probate, and the estate administration process begins.
+You can deposit an original will with the Probate Division for safekeeping during your lifetime.
+After a testator's death, the will is filed for probate and the estate administration process begins.
 Interested parties—typically heirs, beneficiaries, or creditors—receive notice and may contest the will within statutory timeframes.

 Guardianships and Adoptions

-Guardianship cases for minors and adults who are incapacitated are filed in the Probate Division.
+Guardianship petitions for minors and incapacitated adults are filed in the Probate Division.
 Adoption petitions are also processed here, though adoption records are sealed upon finalization and are not accessible to the public without a court order.

 Property Records

-While not part of the Probate Division, property records relevant to estate matters are maintained by the Union County Recorder at 233 West 6th Street, Marysville, OH 43040, Phone: (937) 645-3032 Deeds, mortgages, liens, and other instruments affecting real property can be searched online through the Recorder’s office portal.
-The Union County Auditor’s property information site offers additional parcel search capabilities for those tracing real estate holdings connected to an estate.
+Property records relevant to estate matters are maintained by the Union County Recorder at 233 West 6th Street, Marysville, OH 43040, Phone: (937) 645-3032 Deeds, mortgages, liens, and other instruments affecting real property can be searched online through the Recorder's office portal.
+The Union County Auditor's property information site offers additional parcel search tools for tracing real estate holdings connected to an estate.